AndreCI/DL_p1/README.md

         - [ ] channel level/time step level CNN
         - [ ] LSTMs with attention?
         - [ ] adding dense layer on one of the axis (input reprensentation)
-        - [ ] Main issue: data size. ~300ish data examples is not enough..
         - [ ] More simple stuff: SVM?
         - [ ] Deep FFNN with lot of dropout